nicklockwood/iRate/README.md

 When pressed, the app first checks that the app store is available (it may not be if the computer has no Internet connection or apple.com is down), and then launches the Mac App Store.

-The example is for Mac OS, but the same thing can be applied on iOS.
+The example is for Mac OS, but the same principle can be applied on iOS.